 Step 3: Organize by file source

-Some datasets are made up of events from multiple data sources!
-Now's the time to put a folder for each type of file we are importing into the dataset.
-Since you never know if you'll want to import different types of events into the dataset, you may want to make a folder specifying the source even if you have just one source.
+Some datasets are made up of events from multiple data sources.
+Now that we have identified the time the files represent, we can specify the source in either an additional "folder" or just in the filename itself.
+Since you never know if you'll want to import different types of events into the dataset, you may want to specify the source even if you have just one source.

-This will allow us to set up separate pipelines if the different file types require separate transformer configurations - or if they do not, we can set up one pipeline for everything after the day folder.
+This will allow us to set up separate pipelines if the different file types require separate transformer configurations - or if they do not, we can set up one pipeline for everything after the daily / hourly folders.

 Here's a few more things to keep in mind when putting files into S3: